 With WS facing, attach yarn in first st of Right Front section on right side (left-handed crocheters: left side).
 Working only between marker indicating end of Right Front and edge, repeat Rows 2 and 3 from previous section 8 (9, 9, 10, 11) times.
 Fasten off leaving a 20” tail.

 With right sides facing each other, use stitch markers to pin Right Front to Back and Left Front to Back at shoulders.
-Use tapestry needle and tails left from fastening off to seam shoulders working through the back loop only.
+Use tails left from fastening off to slip stitch seams together.

 • Sleeves are picked up along armhole opening and worked in the round.